cheddatech/CheddaBoards-Godot/docs/TROUBLESHOOTING.md

 ### Achievements unlock but don't save to my account

 Anonymous players' achievements are stored **locally** and only sync to the backend once they sign in with Google/Apple.
 So "unlocked but not on my account" for an anonymous player is expected — it syncs on upgrade.
 To sync as part of score submission, use `Achievements.submit_with_score(score, streak)`. → [Achievements](guides/achievements.md)

+> **On SDK < 2.2.3**, achievements unlocked before linking an account via device code auth could be lost during the upgrade instead of syncing.
+Fixed in **v2.2.3** — if players report achievements vanishing after they link an account, update.

 ---